May 6, 2021

 Dental implants, however, synthetically replace the missing root of the tooth and stimulate the jawbone, preventing bone loss and preserving the integrity of your facial structure.

-There really is no such thing as “permanent dentures.”
+There is no such thing as “permanent dentures.”
 Dentures typically need to be replaced after 7 to 15 years.

 Dental implants last for 25 years or longer, making them a near-permanent replacement for missing teeth.